exaboy/base-js/README.md

 Include the script in the head of your site.

 If you require a new script to be downloaded and included on your page use the following snippit.
-The first parameter is the script file you require.
-The second parameter is the callback function you wish to execute once it has loaded.
+The first parameter is the script file you require. (string) The second parameter is if the script has a jQuery dependancy. (boolean) The third parameter is the callback function you wish to execute once it has loaded. (function)

 <pre>
     <script type="text/javascript">
-        global.add.script('jquery.homepage-carousel.js', function () {
+        global.add.script('jquery.homepage-carousel.js', true, function () {
             alert('hello world!');
         });
     </script>